 But if you're going to make a new film version of Louisa May Alcott's iconic 1869 novel, getting the Ladybird crew back together isn't such a bad place to start.

-This week, the official trailer for the film dropped, introducing each of the March sisters, highlighting the tension between Jo (played by Saoirse Ronnan) and Laurie (Timothee Chalamet) and, of course showcasing Meryl Streep's wit in the role of Aunt March.
+This comes after the official trailer's August debut, which introduced each of the March sisters, highlighting the tension between Jo (played by Saoirse Ronnan) and Laurie (Timothée Chalamet) and, of course showcasing Meryl Streep's wit in the role of Aunt March.

 Watson has also shared a few behind-the-scenes pictures from set, including a sweet photo of the cast paired with a quote from the original book, "I could never love anyone as I love my sisters."

 And this shot of her working with Laura Dern.